hoangvvo/benzene/packages/ws/PROTOCOL.md

 }
 ```

 An `id` must be included to differentiate between different subscriptions.
-It must be unique.
+It is the client's responsibility to make it unique.

 ### Subscription Data